Slain Chicago officer remembered as a ‘guardian’

 - Indian island police struggle to get body of American

-At a church in a south suburb miles away, mourners gathered for the funeral of the 24-year-old first-year pharmacy resident.
+Also Monday, mourners gathered at a church in a south suburb for a funeral to remember Less.
 Rev. Milos Vesin told mourners at St. Archangel Michael Church why the shooting has been so hard for so many to deal with.